jenroneal/tp53-codon-variant-annotation/README.md

 This project performs codon-level functional annotation of somatic variants in the TP53 gene using sequence translation and comparative protein analysis.

 Single-nucleotide variants (SNVs) are classified as synonymous, missense, or nonsense mutations based on codon-level changes in the translated protein sequence.
-The workflow also performs longest common subsequence (LCS) analysis between wild-type and mutated protein sequences to estimate sequence-level functional disruption.
+The workflow also performs longest common subsequence (LCS) analysis between wild-type and mutated protein sequences to compare sequence-level similarity.

 ## Workflow Overview